AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 1. Enter a **[!UICONTROL Label]**.

-1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code (via the SDK).
+1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.
 For more on this, refer to: [Integrating Campaign SDK into the mobile application](#integrating-campaign-sdk-into-the-mobile-application).
-This integration key, which is specific to each application, lets you link the mobile application to the Adobe Campaign platform.

-1. If your application handles an application icon, you can add it here so that the preview is more faithful to the actual style of the delivery.
-To add an image in the content (rich notification), refer to the [Creating notifications](../../delivery/using/creating-notifications.md) section.
+    >[!NOTE]
+    >
+    > The **[!UICONTROL Integration key]** is fully customizable with string value but needs to be exactly the same as the one specified in the SDK.

+1. Select one of the out-of-the-box icon from the **[!UICONTROL Application icon]** field to personalize mobile application in your service.

 1. Enter the application's connection settings: enter the project key that was provided by the developer of the mobile application.

-1. Then enter the **[!UICONTROL Application variables]**.
+1. As an option, you can enrich a push message content with some **[!UICONTROL Application variables]** if needed.
+These are fully customizable and a part of the message payload sent to the mobile device.

+   In the following example, we add **title**, **imageURL** and **iconURL** to create rich push notification and then provides the application with the image, title and icon to display within the notification.

    ![](assets/nmac_android_2.png)

-   Variables let you define the application behavior following the receipt of a notification: for instance, you can configure an application specific screen to come up when the user activates the notification.
-These variables are fully customizable and must be defined in the code of your mobile application.
-Click the **[!UICONTROL Add]** button to add them to Adobe Campaign.
-   Here we added the following **[!UICONTROL Application variables]**:
-    * title
-    * imageURL
-    * iconURL

 1. Click **[!UICONTROL Finish]** then **[!UICONTROL Save]**.
 Your Android application is now ready to be used in Campaign Classic.